COP28 | Building partnerships to deliver climate action in cities

 Welcome and introduction

-Cléa Daridan, Community Jameel - Opening remarks and introduction to Community Jameel's work with the Abdul Latif Jameel Poverty Action Lab (J-PAL) and C40 on health and cities
+Cléa Daridan, Community Jameel - Opening remarks and introduction to Community Jameel's work with the Abdul Latif Jameel Poverty Action Lab (J-PAL) and C40 on cities

-Ben Bolgar, The King's Foundation -Introduction to the event and speakers, followed by short film presentation
+Kris Murrin, CEO, The King's Foundation - Introduction to the event and speakers, followed by short film presentation

 High level presentations

-Maimunah Sharif, Executive director, UN-Habitat - Cities as agents of climate action, the role of UN-Habitat with Commonwealth partners, localisation of SDGs and looking ahead to WUF12
+Neil Khor, chief of staff, UN-Habitat (on behalf of Maimunah Sharif, executive director, UN-Habitat) - Cities as agents of climate action, the role of UN-Habitat with Commonwealth partners, localisation of SDGs and looking ahead to WUF12

-Lucy Slack, Secretary-General, Commonwealth Local Goverment Forum - Accelerating climate action through multi-level government cooperation and the pivotal role of local government in delivering practical action and public services
+Lucy Slack, secretary-general, Commonwealth Local Government Forum - Accelerating climate action through multi-level government cooperation and the pivotal role of local government in delivering practical action and public services

 Roundtable discussion and summary of outcomes